matplotlib/matplotlib/doc/users/cheatsheets/matplotlib-for-excel-users.rst

     x = [1,2,3,4,5,6,7,10]

 Easy right?
-But in Excel you want to use your data also in other cells.
-To call a perticular value of x you need to call x with the correct index.
+But in Excel, you want to use your data also in other cells.
+To call a particular value of x you need to call x with the correct index.
 This will look something like this\:

 ::